 I will write this opening statement twice, to stress the point.
 Take this article with "a pinch of salt", because I hardly think you should outlaw Red Bull, or prevent Loekino from tripping out on Golden Power.
 I even have a can or two from time to time.
 But the conflict in issues cannot fail to go unnoticed, if not for irreverence than seriousness.

 There's always going to be a limited scope within the confines of a game which can be altered to produce what a person may deem beneficial in terms of boosting their performance.
-In ET, CoD, and other widely played multiplayer games, image: performance8mayou have the standard variety of configs, key configurations, etcetera as player look to customize their set-up to their optimum usage.
+In ET, CoD, and other widely played multiplayer games, you have the standard variety of configs, key configurations, etcetera as player look to customize their set-up to their optimum usage.
 However, such modifications are of course limited in their nature, especially with 3rd party limitations such as league settings, punkbuster interaction and so on restricting many of the game variables.

-And so we see the switch to outside sources of gain, for this example in particular the use of "performance enhancing" substances, something which our friend Greece Loekino is able to tell us much about.
+And so we see the switch to outside sources of gain, for this example in particular the use of "performance enhancing" substances, something which our friend Loekino is able to tell us much about.
 If you have had the time to browse his FTP, you will have seen various large and blurry photos showing the mass storage of a certain Golden Power energy drink, containing the magic ingredients of caffeine and taurine, displayed in stacked form here.
 Now despite said player's refusal to admit the drinks were there to boost playing performance, instead just to "wake me up", it can be said plenty of people recognise the benefits that caffeine and taurine bring.
 But is this a truth, and if so, to what extent?
 Just what effects can drinking say, a Red Bull have on a round of ET?

 There have been numerous investigations carried out by respected organisations into the effects of these substances on the body and the reasons they do what they do.
 However, let's start off with some simple facts of interest: